France has something for everyone

 The delicious food

 Anyone looking to book a foodie holiday will certainly consider France, a country famous for its food.
 From warm, crusty baguettes to hearty Boeuf Bourguignon and fresher-than-fresh seafood, there's so much to discover here for those who love to eat.
 Bordeaux is the viticulture capital of France, famous for deliciously full-bodied red wine, complemented by mouthwatering dishes rooted in tradition.
-You can discover this lovely region on a foodie cruise in the company of a renowned chef.
-Visit the UNESCO-listed citadel in Blaye, the catacombs of Saint-Émilion, Libourne's Gothic church and cycle through the vineyards of Sauterne.
+You can discover this lovely region on a foodie cruise in the company of a renowned chef Raymond Blanc or celebrated chef Tom Kerrdige along the Médoc wine region, with visits to local vineyards, elegant wine estates to sample the finest vintages.

 Read our exclusive chat with Raymond Blanc OBE